Welcome to my multiple sclerosis stories

 My life with MS and a pinch of salt.
 Yes its a progressive physical disability

-Its full of full of ups, downs and falls
+Its full of ups, downs and falls

 Here are some of my multiple sclerosis stores.
 Enjoy them.